Hence, careful consideration, wide consultation and informed debate should have taken place before OBE was introduced.

 • The excessive number of curriculum outcomes, especially at the primary school level, that overwhelm teachers and promote a check list mentality in deciding what should be taught

-education is inward looking; it trains and prepares students to go back to
+• Outcomes-based education is inward looking; it trains and prepares students to go back to their villages

 And two weeks ago, Prime Minister of PNG Peter O’Neil has reported in a National Paper cover headline of Friday 12th October 2012, he wants OBE to be abolished and reintroduced an objective curriculum.
 The reason for ‘’ OBE out and objective in ‘’ is because Outcomes-based education is not providing a quality education for indigenous Papua New Guineans ever since its establishment in PNG.
 Currently a selected groups of potential bureaucracy educationalist is now working on exist